IntelRealSense/librealsense/readme.md

 ------------- | ------------- | -------------
-c-capture | All | Basic example using the C API to pull depth, color, and IR c-enumerate | All | A commandline application (no window) to describe properties and resolutions of all connected cameras c-pointcloud | All | Demonstration of pointcloud projection using the C API (projects all available streams) cpp-capture | All |  Basic example using the C++ API to pull depth, color, and IR cpp-multicam | All | For all connected cameras, draw depth and color streams (limited by window size) cpp-pointcloud | All | Demonstration of pointcloud projection using the C++ API (click to change the stream source: color, depth, or IR) cpp-alignimages | Windows | Shows the use of synthetic streams (color aligned to depth, depth aligned to color) cpp-restart | Windows | Runtime re-configuration of streaming modes (start, stop, reconfigure, start, etc) cs-capture | Windows | Basic example to pull depth, color, and IR images in C#.
+c-capture | All | Basic example using the C API to pull depth, color, and IR c-enumerate | All | A commandline application (no window) to describe properties and resolutions of all connected cameras c-pointcloud | All | Demonstration of pointcloud projection using the C API cpp-capture | All |  Basic example using the C++ API to pull depth, color, and IR cpp-multicam | All | For all connected cameras, draw depth and color streams (limited by window size) cpp-pointcloud | All | Demonstration of pointcloud projection using the C++ API (click to change the stream source: color, depth, or IR) cpp-alignimages | All | Shows the use of synthetic streams (color aligned to depth, depth aligned to color) cpp-restart | Windows | Runtime re-configuration of streaming modes (start, stop, reconfigure, start, etc) cs-capture | Windows | Basic example to pull depth, color, and IR images in C#. cs-config | Windows | Allow user to configure which streams they want to view py-enumerate | All | A commandline application to describe properties and resolutions of all connected cameras java-enumerate | All | A commandline application to describe properties and resolutions of all connected cameras

 ## License